emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site has collections, decent sorting, and random AI suggestions. ✔️
 1. Disabling ads removes new tab/window popups, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
-1. Uses custom version of vidstack player (on primary). 🟡
+1. Site does have a custom player (beech player). ✔️
 1. Has watch parties, but its just screen sharing plugin that doesn't work well. 🟡

 ***